 - Emails containing clickable web links should always be questioned, even if they look like official Purdue email on the surface.
 Best bet: don’t click email links.
 If you do, don't enter your password or other information at a website unless you are certain it is a valid Purdue site.
 If you are not sure, email email@example.com and ask.

-- Never open any attachment sent with an email if you do not know the sender and, even if you do know the sender, are not expecting an attachment from them.
+- Never open any attachment sent with an email (the recent scam included a .pdf document) if you do not know the sender and, even if you do know the sender, are not expecting an attachment from them.
 If you're unsure, check directly with the person.
-If they report that they did not send the message, report it to email@example.com.
+If they report that they did not send the message, report it to firstname.lastname@example.org.